 CircleCI: Open Settings or by clicking on the settings icon (⚙️) at the top of the Pipelines

-- You can follow only your pipelines, or those authored by anyone
+- Only your pipelines, or those authored by anyone

-- You can decide to follow only pipelines that include workflows and jobs with specific statuses
+- Only pipelines that include workflows and jobs with specific statuses.

 The Pipelines Panel

-Pipelines are the top level tree item, and they contain your
+Projects are the top level tree items, and they contain your pipelines.

 - Open in browser, to view workflow details in the CircleCI app, on your default web browser

 - Rerun workflow from start, to re-triggered the entire workflow

 - Rerun workflow from failed, to re-triggered the workflow starting from the first failed job